 Departments may also obtain reimbursement for approved incidental and emergency small dollar purchases (maximum of $200) made by students from a university cashier, with a Petty Cash Form signed by a Higher Administrative Authority together with original receipts, at one of the Cashier's Offices listed below:

 - University Hospitals Cashier, phone: (734) 936-6906.

-All funds expire on June 30 of each year.
-As long as there is a continuing need, the custodian may renew the fund annually by signing a new agreement with approval by a Higher Administrative Authority.
+- All funds expire on June 30 of each year.
+If there is a continuing need, the custodian may renew the fund annually by signing a new agreement with the approval by a Higher Administrative Authority.

-- All imprest cash funds are subject to unannounced audits by the Office of University Audits or Procurement Services.
+- All Funds are subject to unannounced audits by the Office of University Audits or Procurement Services.

 - Original Receipts

 - Original Invoices-paid by cash – stamped PAID by vendor

 Receipts That Are Not Acceptable:

 - Photocopies of any receipts